Trans Global Projects Group

-The Trans Global Projects, also known simply as TGP, is a UK-based corporate group with activities in the project logistics and freight forwarding sectors.
-The Group is headquartered in Kent, England, with offices across six continents.
+Trans Global Projects, also known simply as TGP, is a UK-based corporate group with activities in the project logistics and freight forwarding sectors.
+The company is headquartered in Kent, England, with offices across six continents.

-Industry sectors served by TGP include Oil & Gas, Power, Mining & Materials, Petrochemical, Renewables, Construction & Infrastructure, and Aviation.
+Industry sectors served by TGP include Oil & Gas, Power Generation and Transmission, Mining & Metals, Industrial Gases, Construction & Infrastructure, Renewable Energy, Construction & Infrastructure, Industrial and Pipes.

-In addition to project logistics management, the company's core activities encompass ship chartering, aviation logistics, logistics consultancy and transport engineering.
+In addition to project logistics, the company's core activities encompass ship chartering, aviation logistics, logistics consultancy and transport engineering.
 TGP also offers a wide spectrum of services in global freight forwarding, supply chain management and integrated logistics as well as value-added services such as biosecurity, procurement, customs brokerage and insurance.

 History

 Trans Global Projects was founded in January 1988 as a subsidiary of the Trans Global Group, one of the UK's largest independent multimodal transport organisations.
 One year after its founding, TGP embarked on a global expansion programme, opening its first overseas office in Antwerp in 1989.
 In 1999, the company won its first “mega project” on the giant Karachaganak Gas Condensate project in Western Kazakhstan.
 The $220 million US contract ran for five years, and during that time, TGP was responsible for the movement of 1.6 million tonnes of cargo as well as managing all logistics-related services on the project.

 TGP took the next step in its development in 2007, when Breezeline International Group Ltd, a co-investor owned by members of the senior management team, acquired full ownership of the TGP group of companies.

 In December 2013, TGP was ranked the 64th fastest growing private company in the UK in a Fast Track 100 report.
 The company was also ranked the second largest in the Fast Track 100 league table in terms of its annual turnover.

 In 2015, TGP continued its substantial growth, acquiring the Swiss logistics specialist Natco AG.
 Two years later, TGP acquired Germany's Natco GmbH and became a majority stakeholder in the Brazilian transport company NPT Brasil Projetos & Transportes Internacionais LTDA (NPT), which was later renamed to TGP Brasil.